-Shimano’s new front derailleur design features a few variations to the installation procedure used for older versions of Shimano’s front derailleur.
+Shimano’s new front derailleur design features a few variations to the installation procedure used for older versions of Shimano’s front derailleur such as cable tension adjustment and how to set the high limit bolt.
 I have written this guide based on Shimano Official Dealer’s Manual and my own experience.
 The images in this article are of a Shimano 105 front derailleur, but the installation procedure is the same for all mechanical front derailleurs for the following Shimano group sets;

 - Shimano Dura-Ace – R9100 front derailleur (FD-R9100)